bbrtj/perl-kelp-module-rdbo/README.md

 Under the hood, the `rdbo` method looks for `MyApp::DB::Author`, assuming that the name of your application is `MyApp`.
 A different prefix may be specified via the ["prefix"](#prefix) configuration option.
-Then, the module is loaded and if it does not have its own `init_db` method, one is injected into it, returning the already initialized `Rose::DB` object.
+Then, the module is loaded, and if it does not have its own `init_db` method, one is injected into it, containing the already initialized `Rose::DB` object.

 To understand the full benefit of this method, one should first make themselves familiar with how RDBO objects are initialized.
 The RDBO docs provide several